 Less Common Reasons

-Apart from the common reasons for the smoke we’ve mentioned above, here are other possible reasons why white smoke comes from your lawn mower.
+Apart from the common reasons for the smoke I’ve mentioned above, here are other possible reasons why white smoke comes from your lawn mower.

 Why a Lawn Mower Blows White Smoke and Die